rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

     }

-Online Pool Member After Maintenance
+Online pool member after maintenance
 ------------------------------------

-Use this setting to bring a Pool Member back online (usually after a maintenance).
+Use this setting to bring a pool member back online (usually after a maintenance).

 Request body
 ^^^^^^^^^^^^